Contributors

 Alex Scott

 Alex is a graphic designer, artist, and scientist with a focus on animal evolution and behavior.
-Alex works at Scott Design, creating digital and print marketing materials for Silicon Valley companies such as Adobe, Intuit, and Autodesk.
-Alex worked at The Refinery Creative, making digital and print materials for entertainment clients in Los Angeles, including Netflix, Hulu, AMC, HBO, and Epix.
-As Studio Manager for celebrity photographer, Art Streiber, she worked with NBCUniversal, Comedy Central, Apple, Vanity Fair, Variety, GQ, EW, and Empire.
+Alex works at Disneyland in Los Angeles.
+She worked at Scott Design and The Refinery Creative, making digital and print materials for Silicon Valley companies such as Adobe, Intuit, and Autodesk and entertainment clients in Los Angeles, including Netflix, Hulu, AMC, HBO, and Epix.
+As Studio Manager for celebrity photographer, Art Streiber, Alex worked with NBCUniversal, Comedy Central, Apple, Vanity Fair, Variety, GQ, EW, and Empire.
 Alex has degrees in Evolutionary Biology and Theater and Performance Studies from Stanford University.
 Find her on LinkedIn.
 Articles ›

 A retired ceramic and refractory materials scientist, Kevin makes his home with his wife, Brigitte, in Buffalo, New York, not far from Lake Erie.
 With Bachelor’s and Master’s degrees in geology from University of Florida and Virginia Tech, Kevin is more eager than ever to return to his first love of rocks.
 Learn more about Kevin and his rock décor pieces, which show the inner beauty of glacial rocks found on the Great Lake shores, on his website at glacialimpressions.com.
 Articles ›